czwsh98/Clap-clap/status_report.md

 Implement the server, fill the server, implement the page.
 Essentially doing assignment 2 and 3 again.

-STATUS REPORT 2:
+STATUS REPORT 3:

 (1) What was accomplished during the week?

 Built the server and linked it with spotify playlists according to weather and mood.
 Gathered data from form on the HTML page.
 Starting design on the CSS page.

 (2) What were the challenges and issues the team faced during the week?

-Server request is not always going through.
+Server request is not always going through, more than one person need to work on the same file and since we all work on the master branch, it is sometimes annoying with git.

 (3) What are your goals for the next week?

-Fix the bug and finish of styling.
+Fix the bug and finish off styling -- Wrapping up the project.